 - a) OSD requirements apply to parcels where there is an increase in the impervious nature of the site. - b) All pervious areas draining into the detention basin shall be treated as impervious unless runoff routing calculations are performed. - c) Where the site is fully affected by flooding, or overland flow paths, OSD requirements do not apply.
 Applicants should seek more information on flooding by applying for a Section 10.7(2) and (5) certificate from Council, referring to Council's Flood Risk Management Policy and by checking compliance with Council's Flood Risk Management requirements (refer to Chapter 11 of this DCP). - d) The permissible site discharge shall be 78 l/s/ha. - e) In the interests of safety and amenity, ponded water depths are not to exceed: - i.
-Parking/paved areas 0.2 metres. - ii.
-Landscaped areas 0.5 metres. - iii.
+Parking/paved areas 0.2 metre. - ii.
+Landscaped areas 0.5 metre. - iii.
 Covered storage no limit. - iv.
 Fenced storage no limit - v.
-Roof area as required for structural integrity - f) Finished floor levels are to be at the following minimum levels: - i.
+Roof area as required for structural integrity

+- f) Finished floor levels are to be at the following minimum levels: - i.
 Lockup garages above the maximum 1 in 100 year water surface level. - ii.
-Finished habitable floor levels 0.3 metres above the maximum 1 in 100 year water surface level.
+Finished habitable floor levels 0.3 metre above the maximum 1 in 100 year water surface level. - g) OSD requires integration with the architectural design and layout of the development, ie the OSD system needs to be located so as not to compromise the location of the septic system.

-For more information on Council's policy on stormwater detention in rural areas applicants should refer to Council's Rural Area On-site Detention Guidelines.
+All development applications must comply with Council's Stormwater Management Policy 2017.For more information on Council's policy on stormwater detention in rural areas applicants should refer to Council's Rural Area On-site Detention Guidelines.